marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 <p style="margin-bottom: 25px"></p>

-The following step-by-step instructions will lead you to practice depositing data in a Demo UBC Dataverse instance.
+The following step-by-step instructions will allow you to practice depositing data in a **Demo** UBC Dataverse instance.
 To deposit your actual datasets, visit `https://borealisdata.ca`.
 {: .warn }

-## Here is a dataset for you to practice depositing
+## Practice Dataset
 {: .no_toc}

 <p style="margin-bottom: 10px"></p>